Course Descriptions

 Analysis of theories and research in intercultural communication.
 Application of theories and research to contemporary intercultural issues in organizations.

 May be repeated for a maximum of six credits.
 Graded pass/fail.
-Prerequisite: permission of chair.

-Survey of theory, research and current practices relevant to the study of team communication and leadership.
-Students will examine communicative behavior of productive teams and effective leaders and participate in team building exercises.
+Survey of theory, research, and current practices relevant to the study of team communication and leadership.
+Students will examine communicative behavior of productive teams and effective leaders, and participate in team building exercises.

 Classical and modern theories of persuasion and argumentation.
 Behavioral theory and research are examined and the effects of various forms of argument and attitude change are studied.
 Ethical standards of persuasion and argumentation are explored.